-Physical : a form of abuse causing physical harm to a child - this includes where an adult fabricates or deliberately induces illness in a child Emotional: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development Sexual: forcing or enticing a child to take part in sexual activities (through actual physical or online contact) Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development
+- □ Physical: a form of abuse causing physical harm to a child this includes where an adult fabricates or deliberately induces illness in a child - □ Emotional: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development - Sexual: forcing or enticing a child to take part in sexual activities (through actual physical or online contact) - □ Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development

-In addition, Annex B of Keeping Children Safe in Education contains important information about specific forms of abuse and safeguarding issues:
+In addition, Annex B of Keeping Children Safe in Education contains important information about specific forms of abuse and safeguarding issues.
+Some of these, and our approach to them, are explained here.